gainwell-ohio/spbm/docs/Infectious_Disease_Agents/Antivirals/antivirals-HIV.md

     -   For non-preferred extended-release formulations: must provide documentation of an inadequate clinical response with its immediate release formulation (if available)
     -   For non-preferred brand names that have preferred generics: must provide documentation of an inadequate clinical response or allergy to two or more generic labelers (if available)

+### Darunavir/Cobicistat/Emtricitabine/Tenofovir

-## Additional Darunavir/Cobicistat/Emtricitabine/Tenofovir (Symtuza) Criteria
+Additional Darunavir/Cobicistat/Emtricitabine/Tenofovir (Symtuza) Criteria

 -   Must provide documentation for patient’s inability to use the individual drugs (Prezcobix and Descovy)

-## Subsequent Authorization Criteria
+### Subsequent Authorization

 -   Must provide information of patient’s clinical response to treatment and ongoing safety monitoring